vivsoftorg/enbuild/charts/enbuild/docs/LAUNCH-CAPABLE-STANDUP.md

      (503 = the installAgent Secret is missing);
    - catalog tiles render ACTIVE in the console.

-## 6. The two console gates every fresh hub hits (do these BEFORE the first launch)
+## 6. The console gates every fresh hub hits (do these BEFORE the first launch)

 1. **Create a Project and make it the active Project.** A fresh hub has zero Projects, so the header sits on "All Projects" (an aggregate view with an